-Data Exchange with Windows, macOS and Linux
+Data Exchange with Windows, macOS, Linux and BSD

 Data Exchange with Windows